MicrosoftLearning/mslearn-azure-ml/Instructions/08-Run-pipelines.md

     ./setup.sh
     ```

-1. When asked, **enter your initials to name your compute instance**.
-Any random string of letters will do (not more than 5 letters).
 1. Wait for the script to complete - this typically takes around 5-10 minutes.

 ## Clone the lab materials